diskoverdata/diskover-docs/source_files/user_media_edition_media_info_attributes.md

 media_info.framerate:*23*
 ```

-> 🔎 _Would return all files with standard framerate of 23.976 or 23.98_
+> 🔎 _Would return all files with a standard framerate of 23.976 or 23.98_

 #### Bitrate
 Field name: **media_info.bitrate**